banks1990/modular-music-visualizer/README.md

 [Unlisted video of old version of MMV](https://youtu.be/BhpLwaR1Oj8)

-# Reorganization of MMV's core core structure on develop branch!!

 # Idea

 So I am a Free and Open Source music producer hobbyist that also happens to be a code hobbyist and at some point it's inevitable I'd be releasing my tracks to the internet and create some project to make the world a better place.